tvmir/ai-poet/README.md

 # What I Learned

-* Train and display text using Tensorflow, Keras and NumPy
+* Read and display text using Tensorflow, Keras and NumPy
 * Produce generated text into readable poetry with consistent rhymes

 Run Command: